AngusDSR/AngusDSR/README.md

-### Hello!
+## Hello!
 My name's Angus

 🌍 Curently I'm based in London, UK

-🤓 After some self teaching I decided to push myself to learn more and make a career change so have recently finished a fullstack web development bootcamp at [Le Wagon](https://github.com/lewagon) to do this
+🤓 After some self teaching I have recently finished a fullstack web development bootcamp at [Le Wagon](https://github.com/lewagon)

 👋 I'm looking for my first opporunity as a web developer, [here's my LinkedIn for more info](https://www.linkedin.com/in/angus-spawton-rice-7866762b/)